-6.512 Semiconductor Devices S2 L2T3
+6.512 Semiconductor Devices J S2 L2T3

-Principles of operation and circuit characteristics of a range of semiconductor devices including bipolar diodes and transistors, MOS devices and circuits, charge-coupled devices, solar cells, lightemitting diodes, and semiconductor lasers.
-The lectures are supplemented by experimental work with these devices.
+Principles of operation and circuit characteristics of a range of semiconductor devices including bipolar diodes and transistors, MOS devices and circuits, charge-coupled devices, solar cells, light-emitting diodes, and semiconductor lasers.
+The lectures are supplemented by experimental work with a selection of these devices.

-6.522 Transistor and Integrated Circuit Design
+6.522 Transistor and Integrated Circuit Design S1 L2T3